Contact Information:

 Does the City of Tukwila have a preferred alternative for rerouting truck traffic?

-How is the Environmental Impact Statement (EIS) being funded?
+How wa the Environmental Impact Statement (EIS) funded?

-City funds will cover the cost of the EIS.
+City funds covered the cost of the EIS.

 Project History